singularityhacker/Content/Writing_on_GitHub_II.md

 **Future Steps**

 One of the several motivations I had in making the move to writing on GitHub was to encourage a don't-break-the-chain pattern.

- of From don't break the chain to quantified daily contribution with Github actions

-Volume: link to word count plugin

-Github actions (entry point of executable content)

-Don't break the chain on my watch: [https://apps.apple.com/us/app/contributions-for-github/id1153432612](https://apps.apple.com/us/app/contributions-for-github/id1153432612)

-Questions I said I would address in my previous post: A status report on how things are going (Felt advantages: visibility.
-Facts confront feelings.)
+This is useful as can be seen from my commit history since June.
+I even went to the trouble of adding my commit-graph to my Apple watch with [this app](https://apps.apple.com/us/app/contributions-for-github/id1153432612).
+I consider this a good first pass at what I'm trying to accomplish but I think I'm increasingly eager to move into the next step of quantifying this output.
+Next steps will be:

+1. Quantify daily word count, not just commits
+    1. The GitHub commit-graph counts two commits of two words each as more than a single commit of a thousand words so it's really not a good proxy of consistent content creation.
+    2. I want to start quantifying commits by word count.
+Just like lines of code, word count is not a determining factor on good work but it means some activity/effort is happening.
+    3. I think I can accomplish something like this with a GitHub action.
+2. "Release" more frequently
+    1. If authoring can be construed as development and publishing (as a presentation, article, or documentation) can be viewed as deployment, then I need to deploy a lot more frequently.

+This is the conclusion of my second update on this journey.
+Feel free to follow me on [Medium](https://medium.com/@justiceconder) or [GitHub](https://github.com/singularityhacker) to get future updates or possibly collaborate on future endeavors.

 ---